Arthur Amos Noyes

-Arthur Amos Noyes (September 13, 1866 – June 3, 1936) was an American chemist, inventor and educator, born in Newburyport, Massachusetts, son of Amos and Anna Page Noyes, née Andrews.
+Arthur Amos Noyes (September 13, 1866 – June 3, 1936) was an American chemist, inventor and educator, born in Newburyport, Massachusetts, son of Amos Noyes and Anna Page Noyes, née Andrews.
 He received a PhD in 1890 from Leipzig University under the guidance of Wilhelm Ostwald.

 He served as the acting president of the Massachusetts Institute of Technology between 1907 and 1909 and as professor of chemistry at the California Institute of Technology from 1919 to 1936.
 "Although [the Noyes] laboratory at MIT was like an institute in its intramural funding (from Carnegie Institute of Washington and Noyes's patent royalties), Noyes recruited many of his disciples as undergraduates and took a deep interest in undergraduate engineering education, both at MIT and later at Caltech.
 Roscoe Gilkey Dickinson was one of his famous students.

 Noyes was a major influence both on the educational philosophy of the core curriculum of Caltech as well as in the negotiations leading to the creation of the National Research Council along with George Ellery Hale and Robert Millikan.
 He also served on the board of trustees for Science Service, now known as Society for Science & the Public, between 1921 and 1927.

 Noyes was an elected member of the American Academy of Arts and Sciences, the United States National Academy of Sciences, and the American Philosophical Society.